seahorn/clam/README.md

 Well, there are many.
 Most of these limitations are coming from Crab.
 Here some of them:

-- Crab numerical domains mostly reason about linear arithmetic.
+- Most Crab numerical domains reason about linear arithmetic.
+The `term-int` domain is an exception.

 - Most Crab numerical domains reason about infinite integers.
+The `w-int` is an exception.

-- There are several Crab numerical domains that compute disjunctive invariants but they are still limited in terms of expressiveness to keep them tractable.
+- There are several Crab numerical domains that compute disjunctive invariants (e.g., `boxes` or `dis-int`) but they are still limited in terms of expressiveness to keep them tractable.

 - The interprocedural analysis is summary-based but it's context-insensitive.

-- Crab does not provide any pointer or shape analysis but it provides a simple nullity analysis that can tell whether pointer may be null or not.
+- Crab does not provide any pointer or shape analysis.
+Points-to information is provided to Crab-llvm by DSA as pre-analysis step.

-- Crab-llvm can reason about pointer's contents only if `llvm-dsa` can infer statically that a pointer points to a memory region that behaves as a C arrays (i.e., consecutive sequence of bytes where elements must have compatible types and offset must be multiple of the element type size).
+  Crab-llvm can reason about pointer's contents only if `llvm-dsa` can infer statically that a pointer points to a memory region that behaves as a C arrays (i.e., consecutive sequence of bytes where elements must have compatible types and offset must be multiple of the element type size).
 Once a logical array has been identified, Crab-llvm uses one of the Crab array domains to reason about their contents.
-Currently, it only supports array smashing.
+Currently, Crab-llvm only supports array smashing but there are more precise array domains implemented in Crab that just need to be integrated.